When is it time to reintroduce FODMAPs? (3 simple ways to know!)

 - You know where sneaky FODMAPs can hide in restaurant meals

-- You’re great at checking ingredients lists
+- You’re good at checking ingredients lists

 - You’re super-comfortable using the Monash app